alexanderguzhva/smalltopk/article/main5.md

 On ARM SVE, fp16 is just available.

 On x86 platform, the needed fp16 support is provided starting from Intel Xeon 4th-gen CPUs ([Sapphire Rapids](https://en.wikipedia.org/wiki/Sapphire_Rapids)).

-Using fp16 data type means that we need to convert
+Prior to that, the only kind of supported instructions is FP16<->FP32 conversion.

 ### BF16